isaidspaghetti/stream-hubspot-contacts/README.md

 Your Hubspot Account can now be accessed through this API key.

-### Set-up your Stream
+### Set-up your Stream Account

+1. Sign up for a [Stream Trial](https://getstream.io/get_started/?signup=#flat_feed).

-1. To get the Stream API Key and API Secret, navigate to your [Stream.io Dashboard](https://getstream.io/dashboard/).
+1. Then to generate a Stream API Key and API Secret, navigate to your [Stream.io Dashboard](https://getstream.io/dashboard/).

 ![](images/stream-dashboard-button.png)

-2. Once you're there, click on "Create App", and complete the form like in the following screenshot.
+2. Then click on "Create App", and complete the form like in the following screenshot.

 ![](images/stream-create-app-button.png)